 What you need to pay attention to

-These are some generalized pieces of advice which should be discussed with your attorney.
+These are some generalized pieces of advice that should be discussed with your attorney.
 Given the psychological toll a contested divorce takes on you, it’s probably wise that you engage a therapist as well to keep you as steady and productively proactive—and not reactive—as possible.
-“A good therapist,” Malkin says, “should talk to you about the possibility of Post-traumatic Stress Disorder, common in abuse survivors, even when the only abuse has been serial infidelity.”
+“A good therapist,” Malkin says, “should talk to you about the possibility of post-traumatic stress disorder, common in abuse survivors, even when the only abuse has been serial infidelity.”
 Keep in mind that your lawyer isn’t a therapist, and your therapist isn’t an attorney.

 Even if you’ve never been much of a record keeper, this is the time to become one.
 If this case devolves into a “he said/she said” situation with conflicting storylines, muster all the evidence you can.
 “This one’s hugely important," Malkin says.
 “It’s helped more than one of my clients discredit their ex’s lies.”

 Do not indulge your anger in voicemail or send emails and texts that could be construed as harassing or demeaning, especially if there are children involved.
 “Restraint of pen and tongue is key.
 Know how risky all communication is with a narcissist ex because he or she is likely to edit your texts and emails to share them with others, his new inner circle people.
 Keep in mind the narcissist has to control the story because of his or her low self-esteem and the need to be viewed as the ‘good guy or gal,’" Kirkpatrick says.
 “Keep the narcissist’s game-playing in the forefront of your mind and do what you can to not be drawn in.
 Do not make comments about your spouse in front of your children or to the people he hangs out with, as they will get back to him and fuel more retaliation.”